Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/8/2024</td>
+<td align="center">7/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GK9U3EJ5N/jades-last-words">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU47EEK/a-celebration-banquet-the-new-emperors-of-the-sea">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Guisarme's teleportation-powered offensive barrage leaves Lloyd perplexed.
-Having come to a realization, he attempts a<br>physical attack with a magic-absorbing sword named Spelltaker, aiming to decipher the nature of Jade's<br>stolen power.</p>
+<p align="center">The news of the defeat of the Emperors of the Sea spreads across the world.<br>Luffy enjoys the banquet but just as he is about to make a toast, an<br>enraged Kid comes in to strike him.
+The reason behind his action surprises Luffy</p>
 </td>
 </tr>
 </table>